 The following examples are my interpretations of APA Style.
 You may not agree with these, or your specific example may not match the example that I crafted.
 Don't panic - follow the instructions in the blog post linked below in order to determine the four elements for your own reference list entry.

-According to the APA Style blog entry "I can't find the example reference I need in the Publication Manual, what should I do?", an APA Style reference should contain four elements:
+According to the APA Style website post "Missing reference Information", an APA Style reference should contain four elements:

-The Business Premium Collection of databases from ProQuest includes the ABI/Inform Collection, J. P. Morgan Research, the Entrepreneurship Database, the Business Video Database, the Accounting, Tax & Banking Collection, the Asian & European Business Collection, and the Business Market Research Collection.
-It contains a variety of content types including newspaper, magazine, and journal articles; company profiles, annual reports, industry reports, business videos, and dissertations.
-The ProQuest software can generate an APA 6th edition Reference List citation automatically.
+ProQuest One Business (formerly The Business Premium Collection of databases from ProQuest) contains a variety of content types including newspaper, magazine, and journal articles; company profiles, annual reports, industry reports, business videos, and dissertations.
+The ProQuest software can generate an APA 7th edition Reference List citation automatically.
 It should be proofread for possible errors, and edited accordingly to adhere to APA 7th Edition guidelines.

 Tip 1: if the article has page numbers (e.g., a PDF version, or if page numbers are included in the database record), then you may cite it as a regular article and therefore you do not need to refer to the database as the source.